metal3-io/metal3-docs/design/baremetal-operator/how-ironic-works.md

 Typically nodes are booted utilizing PXE.
-In the most ideal scenario this would be a hybrid PXE/iPXE configuration such that the deployment ramdisk for ironic is able to be quickly and efficently transferred to the node.
+In the most ideal scenario this would be a hybrid PXE/iPXE configuration such that the deployment ramdisk for ironic is able to be quickly and efficiently transferred to the node.

 In order to assert this configuration at boot time, a dedicated DHCP server